Carnival Drink Package Calculator

 The best calculator for your cruise is one that uses your actual sailing price, applies cruise-line-specific rules, and lets you compare package cost against what you already plan to buy onboard.

 The break-even point depends on the package price, service charge, required buyers, cruise length, and the menu value of drinks or non-alcoholic items you would already buy.
-Many packages land near 5 to 8 paid drinks per day for one buyer, but cabin rules and port days can change the result.
+Many packages land near 5 to 8 paid drinks per day for one buyer, but cabin rules, port days, and included specialty coffees, water, soda, or mocktails can change the result.

 Carnival CHEERS can be worth it when the cabin's planned daily beverage value beats the package price plus 20% service charge.
 The all-adults-in-cabin rule, 15 alcoholic-drink daily cap, and private destination restrictions are important parts of the math.